Tritlo/writ-plugin/README.md

 MkF {unF = MkAge 1}
 ```

-I.e. all the would be errors are turned into warnings, and the code still
+I.e. all the would be errors are turned into warnings, and the code compiles and
-compiles and runs.
+runs, with the correct core being generated (as verified by `-dcore-lint`).